heikadog/zml/zml.md

 1. ren (@natsus4ki.bsky.sknottedbitchocial) is an open zoophile.
 1. browserreal (@browserreal.bsky.social) is an open zoophile.
 1. CrouchingCC (@crouchingcc.bsky.social) is an open zoophile.
-1. Donku (@phantomwolfy.bsky.social) is an open zoophile.
-1. Grulfie (@grulfie.bsky.social) is an open zoophile.
+1. dan (@grulfie.bsky.social) is an open zoophile.
 1. lexiretriever (@lexiretriever.bsky.social) is an open zoophile.
 1. pollywolly (@pollywolly.bsky.social) is an open zoophile.
 1. Lynx (@zoopsies.bsky.social) is an open zoophile.